 Regardless of whether a shirt is worn with a coat, a tie or neither, the collar is the most important part.
 The collar’s upside down “V” shape always points toward the wearer’s face and lets it stand out.
 It is very important to have a collar that casts a positive light on its wearer.
 In order to achieve this, the collar should suit the wearer’s face, have the right size and simply look sleek.

 In this article, I will focus on collar stays and their ability to give a collar the right sleekness or smoothness.
 Sometimes, collar stays are also referred to as sticks, bones, knuckles, tabs or (in the UK) as collar stiffeners.

 Basics About the Shirt Collar

-Roughly speaking there are two categories of collars: ones with a glued interlining and ones without it.
-Both kinds of collars usually feature collar stays in order to create a nice smooth collar.
-Some collar stays are sewn in and cannot be exchanged; others are removable.
+Roughly speaking, there are two categories of collars: one with a glued interlining and one without.
+Both kinds of collars usually feature collar stays in order to create a nice, smooth collar.
+Some collar stays are sewn in and cannot be exchanged whilst others are removable.
 Only soft collars like a button down collar do not have any collar stays.